John Minor Maury: Biography

 John Minor Maury was born in 1795 (exact date unknown) near Fredericksburg, Virginia, to Richard Maury (son of Rev. James Maury) and Diana (Minor) Maury (daughter of General John Minor).
 He was appointed midshipman in the spring of 1809, on a warrant backdated to 16 January (a common practice in the navy at the time), and he was assigned to the USS United States.

 In June 1811, Maury obtained a furlough and sailed on the merchant ship Pennsylvania Packet, commanded by US Navy lieutenant William Lewis, who was also on furlough.
 After trading for several weeks in Pernambuco and Rio de Janeiro, they sailed to Macau, arriving there on April 12, 1812.
 Once at Macau, they were informed of a recent sandalwood discovery by their agent, James Wilcocks, and at the end of May the Packet departed on what Lewis described as "a secret expedition."

 The Packet arrived at Tahuata Island in the Marquesas Islands on September 25, 1812, and probably reached Nuku Hiva the next day.
 For four months they attempted to trade with the natives for sandalwood, but their success was limited because their trade goods were of little value to the island's chiefs.
 One thing that the chiefs did value, however, were whales' teeth.

-In late 1811, the ship Hunter, Captain William Rogers, obtained two hundred tons of sandalwood from Nuku Hiva's Typee tribe in exchange for iron hoop, iron wares, and ivor, except that the ivory had been carved into the form of whales' teeth.
+In late 1811, the ship Hunter, Captain William Rogers, obtained two hundred tons of sandalwood from Nuku Hiva's Typee tribe in exchange for iron hoop, iron wares, and ivory, except that the ivory had been carved into the form of whales' teeth.
 The faux teeth were intended originally for trade in the Fiji Islands, but tribal warfare and general unrest in the Fiji Islands, aggravated largely by the sandalwood traders, prevented the teeth from being traded there.
 When the Hunter arrived at Nuku Hiva (on their second call there), Rogers discovered that elephant ivory was unknown to the Marquesans, and the fakes were apparently of such quality that the chiefs were duped into believing them to be genuine.
 That was the story that Rogers passed along to James Wilcocks, who passed the story to Lewis and Maury.
 When the Packet departed Macau, ivory was included in the cargo.

 The forgeries passed off by Rogers were discovered eventually, and when Lewis and Maury arrived on Nuku, Hiva they discovered that the ivory they brought had no more value than their other trade items.
 Even so, the Packet departed Nuku Hiva with 100 tons of sandalwood on or about February 4, 1813, leaving behind Maury to continue trading for sandalwood.
 With Maury were crew mates Phineas Fairbanks and William Brudenell, a beachcomber named James Wilson, and the schooner Lydia, commanded by Nathaniel Lecatt and crewed by a mixture of European, Euro-American, and Chinese men.